Introduction: Understanding TypeScript and Its Challenges

 }

-- Better Type Definitions: Sometimes,
+- Better Type Definitions: Developers reach for

 as